sohkura/CapstoneProject/ShinyApplication.md

 The majority of the code was implemented in the server.R.
 The ui.R is very simple and standard to get the text as input and show the result to the screen.

 Logic in server.R
-1) load the training data set for 1-gram, 2-gram, 3-gram and 4-gram.
+1. load the training data set for 1-gram, 2-gram, 3-gram and 4-gram.
-2) Change the input text to lower case
+2. Change the input text to lower case
-3) Parse the text into a sequence of words
+3. Parse the text into a sequence of words
-4) Pass a sequence of words (3 or 2 or 1 word) to the prediction function
+4. Pass a sequence of words (3 or 2 or 1 word) to the prediction function
-5) Identify a word based on the prediction algorithm
+5. Identify a word based on the prediction algorithm
-6) Return a word to the ui.R
+6. Return a word to the ui.R

 Conclusion
 ========================================================

 It was tough and spent a lot of time at the beginning partly because I need to process a large data set that my lap top could not handle and that I don't have knowledge  about the natural language processing fundamentals.
 However it was fun at the end.
+Thank you for reading.
 I hope you enjoy the Shiny tool.

 The End.